 A graduate student enrolling in a course(s) must submit a written letter of authorization from the employer or scholarship foundation (third-party authorization) to the Bursar's Office prior to each registration period if that party plans to pay the tuition directly to Bryant University.

 If the employer reimburses the student directly, the student must pay for his/her course by the term due dates.

 Late Payment Penalty

-A late payment penalty of $75 may be assessed to the student's account with an outstanding balance of $1,500 or more if payment is not made by the term due dates.
+A late fee of $150 will be assessed to the student's account with an outstanding balance of $1,500 or more if payment is not made by the term due dates.
 A registration and transcript hold will also be placed on the account and students will not be allowed to register for the following term until their balance is resolved.

 Further, in the event that a student does not pay his/her tuition fees and the University finds it necessary to send the unpaid fees to a collection agency for collection, the student will be responsible to pay any reasonable collection fees and/or legal fees associated with said collection of the amount owed to Bryant University.